 An uncertain feeling swelled in his chest as he stared at the other boy.
 Tom Riddle had been at Hogwarts fifty years ago, yet here he stood: a weird, misty light shining about him, not a day older than sixteen.

 How was that even possible?

-"Are you a ghost?" he asked uncertainly.
-Surely Riddle was too…solid, for that?
+"Are you a ghost?"
+Surely Riddle was too … solid, for that?

 "A memory," Tom replied quietly.
 "Preserved in a diary for fifty years."